Mulberry Commons: Park proposals

-Park proposals

-The park was first proposed to act as a city square for new residential and commercial buildings in the district around the Prudential Center.

-Edison Properties, which owns development sites on the periphery of the proposed park, had previous agreements with the city and proposed more a passive park with open space.
+Edison Properties, which owns development sites on the periphery of the park, had previous agreements with the city and proposed more a passive park with open space.
 It promoted the adaption of the former CNJ bridge to pedestrian walkway footbridge over McCarter Highway, the Northeast Corridor rail tracks south of Penn Station, and NJ Railroad Avenue to the city's Ironbound neighborhood, with a projected timeline of 2007 and an estimated cost between $40-$60 million.

 In February 2015, the Municipal Council of Newark heard proposals for development of the park, which would change the original vision of the park and potential stakeholders.
 The city had opted to work with Boraie Development (developers of 50 Rector Park), which had a proposal that included retail and entertainment facilities.
 According to Mayor Ras J. Baraka, the development of a 125,000-square-foot passive park would cost the city about $200,000 to $300,000 a year to maintain.
 Baraka stated that it was "a very valuable piece of land" and should proceed with ratables.

 In March 2016, the city announced a new plan to build a 2.5-acre public park and a footbridge of 0.5 mi with a direct connection to the train platforms at Newark Penn Station ending at a park in the Ironbound named for Peter Francisco.
 Edison Properties as well as other stakeholders including the Prudential Center, the New Jersey Devils, and J&L Parking Corporation, have contributed funds and will oversee the development of the remaining acreage for commercial and residential uses.